umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Forms-in-the-Database/index.md

 4. Save the file

 :::warning
-Please be aware that enabling the persistance of Umbraco Forms in the database is irreversable.
+Please be aware that enabling the persisting of Umbraco Forms in the database is irreversable.
 Once you've made the change, reverting to the file approach will not be an option.
 :::

 When you save the file, the site will restart and run a migration step, migrating the files to the Umbraco database.